Key Stage 3 or 4 Geography School and Educational Tour for UK schools or foreign schools learning English

-This is a full educational day out in a vibrant city and is our most popular educational tour.
+This is a full educational Liverpool School days out in a vibrant city and is our most popular educational tour.

-The students on all of our Scholl Trips Liverpool will be led by a Liverpool Tour Guide and in many cases on school tours we use those who are retired or former teachers or from an Educational background.
+The students on all of our Liverpool School days out Trips will be led by a Liverpool Tour Guide and in many cases on school tours we use those who are retired or former teachers or from an Educational background.

 The Mersey Ferry tour is one of Liverpool’s “Major Tourist Attractions” and provides an amazing opportunity to orientate themselves from the River Mersey identifying the key waterfront landmarks for example the Liver Birds on the Liver Buildings, or the World’s 5th largest cathedral dominating St James Mount.

 All of our Educational tours & walking tours have all been risk assessed and groups will only be crossed over roads where absolutely necessary and in every case at a marked pedestrian crossing using the “green man”.

 The students will love their visit to the Radio City Tower which towers 138m above the city with its panoramic views across the region.
 The tower is in use as a working radio station for Radio City and you can see the new extension to the stand at Anfield the home of Liverpool Football Club, the gigantic red cranes at the busy Container port of Liverpool and on clear days you can see across the Wirral Estuary as far as the hills and mountains of Snowdonia in North Wales.

 During our Liverpool School days out & school trips all students will be given a work pack including free map of Liverpool City Centre as well as an aerial view panoramic map of the City Centre for the mapping exercise.

 Suggested timings - Full Day tour (these can be amended to suit your arrival time)

 Starting point Albert Dock coach drop off point – Liverpool (postcode L3 4AE)

 09.45 to 10:50 Walking tour: to consider the following areas.